Pole-skipping in a non-black-hole geometry: Discussion

 We focus on the AdS soliton, but a similar analysis should be possible for the other non-\bh geometries with $S^1$.
 The Witten geometry is an example \cite{Witten:1998zw}.
 This geometry is obtained by the double Wick rotation from the D4-brane geometry.

-Of course, there are many non-black hole geometries without $S^1$.
-For a non-black hole background, field equations in general would not have regular singularities (except $u=\infty$) and have only ordinary points.
+Of course, there are many non-black-hole geometries without $S^1$.
+For a non-black-hole background, field equations in general would not have regular singularities (except $u=\infty$) and have only ordinary points.
 However, as mentioned in \sect{matrix_formalism}, there are 2 kinds of pole-skipping.
 In the \bh case, the pole-skipping in the lower-half $\omega$-plane comes from regular singularities.
 But the pole-skipping in the upper-half $\omega$-plane has a different origin.
 In this case, the coefficients of field equations themselves partly have the structure $0/0$.
 In particular, the hydrodynamic mode should survive as a pole-skipping point.

 As a simple example, consider the cutoff SAdS where we impose the IR cutoff at $u=u_0<1$.
 Because the cutoff is an ordinary point, one can expand the solution as a Taylor series:

 At the lowest order, one gets